Lysosomal Storage Disease Center

 There are many different lysosomal storage diseases.
 Treatment is currently available for Gaucher disease, Fabry disease and Hurler syndrome.

-Because these diseases affect many different systems in the body, our team includes specialists in many disciplines.
-Our patients also have access to other experts at UCSF as well as Stanford.
+Because these diseases affect many different systems in the body, our team includes specialists in a variety of disciplines, and we work closely with other UCSF experts as needed.

 Doctor referral required

 hyperammonemia, developmental disabilities, long-term renal and hepatic effects, and case-fatality associated with the various forms of UCD